Haihaisoft/drmx-integration-learnpress/README.md

 Login to your DRM-X 4.0 account, visit the License Profile page, and create a License Profile that belongs to the course.

-- **Profile Nam:** We recommend that the License Profile name be the same as the course name.
+- **Profile Name:** We recommend that the License Profile name be the same as the course name.
 - **Default Rights:** Select any one of the Rights.
 - **ProductID in your system(Option):** Set the ID of the corresponding course here, which is the post id viewed in the first step.